-The deadline for receipt of applications is November 15, 2025.
+The deadline for receipt of applications is November 15, 2024.

 Applicants must register for the internship Match, using the online registration system on the Match website: www.natmatch.com/psychint.
-Our Match number is 1893.
+We are currently in the process of applying for APPIC approval and our NMS Match Number.